Sharmeen-Fatima/Cyber-Security/README.md

 ## 💻🔐 What is Cyber Security?

 **Cyber security** is the practice of protecting computers, networks, and data from unauthorized access, attacks, or damage.
+It involves technologies, processes, and policies to ensure information confidentiality, integrity, and availability.🛡️

 ---